aquajach/capybara-demo/README.md

 This demo basically shows how to set up the testing environment and start some simple testing

+The presentable slides can be downloaded from: http://prezi.com/rimgr1wgnwon/capybara/?utm_campaign=share&utm_medium=copy

 ## Get Started

 ### Install Ruby